-A. Deferred Compensation Matching Contribution -The County will make a dollar for dollar matching contribution to deferred compensation (457 Plan) accounts on behalf of participating regular full time employees in the amount not to exceed \$400 of the annual contribution by the regular full time employee during the prior calendar year.

-Deferred Compensation Contribution-The County will provide 2.5% of base salary in each pay period to deferred compensation for regular full time employees who have ten (10) or more years of County service.

-C. Contributions at Separation - An eligible employee who separates from employment with the County prior to the County making its contribution in January of each year shall receive a commensurate contribution to the employee's deferred compensation account based upon contributions made up to the date of separation and in accordance with the provisions set forth in this section.
+- A. Deferred Compensation Matching Contribution The County will make a dollar for dollar matching contribution to deferred compensation (457 Plan) accounts on behalf of participating regular full-time employees in the amount not to exceed four hundred dollars (\$400) of the annual contribution by the regular full time employee during the prior calendar year. - B. Deferred Compensation Contribution The County will provide two and one-half percent (2.5%) of base salary in each pay period to deferred compensation for regular full time employees who have ten (10) or more years of County service. - C. Contributions at Separation An eligible employee who separates from employment with the County prior to the County making its contribution in January of each year shall receive a commensurate contribution to the employee's deferred compensation account based upon contributions made up to the date of separation and in accordance with the provisions set forth in this section.